Barbara Bouchet: Early life

-Bärbel Gutscher was born in Reichenberg, Sudetenland, in Nazi-occupied Czechoslovakia (today Liberec in the Czech Republic).
+Bärbel Gutscher was born in Reichenberg, in the Sudetenland area of Nazi-occupied Czechoslovakia (Liberec, Czech Republic).
 She had four siblings.
 Her father, Fritz, was a photographer, and her mother, Ingrid, was an actress.

 After World War II, her family was placed in a resettlement camp in the American occupation zone in Germany.
 They were granted permission to emigrate to the United States under the humanitarian provisions of the Displaced Persons Act of 1948.

 After arriving in the United States, the family lived in Five Points, California on the west side of the Central Valley and eventually settled in San Francisco, where Gutscher was raised.
-During the early 1960s San Francisco Bay Area television station KPIX-TV ran a show named The KPIX Dance Party and offered Gutscher the opportunity to become a member of the show's dance group.
+During the early 1960s, San Francisco Bay Area television station KPIX-TV ran a show named The KPIX Dance Party and offered Gutscher the opportunity to become a member of the show's dance group.